 Just as mass democracies could not exist before the spread of literacy and cheap communication that Gutenberg’s printing press brought about, corporations were impossible for all of history for the same reason.
 It was simply impossible to communicate with numerous voters who were spread across a wide geographic area.
+Even for shareholders with non-voting shares, information flow is crucial because they can still vote with their feet and sell shares in a company that is making bad decisions.
+It would be irrational to buy shares in a company that doesn’t communicate well about what it is doing.

-Recently there have been proposals in the US to once again make it easier for employees to go back on US corporate boards and Justin Fox examined how it has worked to put workers on corporate boards in Germany in order to asses how it might work in America.
+Justin Fox examined how it has worked to put workers on corporate boards in Germany in order to asses how it might work in America.

 one of the world’s most successful capitalist nations, Germany, currently requires 50 percent employee representation on the supervisory boards of large corporations, and …most countries in the European Union now also encourage or require some such form of employee “co-determination.”..
 How did German corporations end up giving all those board seats to employees? … The short answer is that in the aftermath of World War II the managers and owners of Germany’s large industrial concerns were discredited, with some headed for trial in Nuremberg as war criminals, while the country’s trade unions, which had been banned by Adolf Hitler in 1933, were considered by the Allied occupying forces to be free of Nazi taint.
 The most heavily industrialized part of the country was in the hands of the British, who were in the process of nationalizing several major industries back home and were inclined to do the same in Germany.
 Having experienced de-facto nationalization under the Nazis, though, the leader of the union movement in the British zone …pushed instead for negotiated deals with company owners to give workers equal board representation.
 Greatly preferring this to nationalization, several big iron and steel concerns in the British zone assented.